upros/tls-pok/draft-friel-tls-eap-dpp.md

 ## Alignment with Wi-Fi Alliance Device Provisioning Profile

 The definition of the BSK public key aligns with that given in [DPP].
 This, for example, enables the QR code format as defined in [DPP] to be reused for TLS-POK.
-Therefore, a device that supports both wired LAN and Wi-Fi LAN connections can have a single QR code printed on its label, or dymanically display a single QR code on a display, and the bootstrap key can be used for DPP if the device bootstraps against a Wi-Fi network, or TLS-POK if the device bootstraps against a wired network.
+Therefore, a device that supports both wired LAN and Wi-Fi LAN connections can have a single QR code printed on its label, or dynamically display a single QR code on a display, and the bootstrap key can be used for DPP if the device bootstraps against a Wi-Fi network, or TLS-POK if the device bootstraps against a wired network.
 Similarly, a common bootstrap public key format could be imported into a BOM into a server that handles devices connecting over both wired and Wi-Fi networks.

 Any bootstrapping method defined for, or used by, [DPP] is compatible with TLS-POK.